How to paint porcelain houses

 Step 5 – Finishing

-Also use a little charcoal black wax with your fingertip in the desired areas to achieve the desired effect.
+Mix a little natural beeswax with the antique brown wax to reduce the colour a bit and then apply it with your fingertip and cloth, also use a little charcoal black wax with your fingertip in the desired areas to achieve the desired effect.
 It is always possible to correct by reapplying natural wax.

 It’s all simply magnificent.
 You are now ready to paint porcelain houses!